freenas/freenas-docs/userguide/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The %brand% operating system is installed to at least one device that
 is separate from the storage disks.
-The device can be a USB stick,
+The device can be a SSD, USB
-SSD, compact flash, or DOM (Disk on Module).
-Installation to a hard
+memory stick, or DOM (Disk on Module).
+Installation to a hard drive is
-drive is discouraged as that drive is then not available for data
+discouraged as that drive is then not available for data storage.
-storage.

 .. note:: To write the installation file to a USB stick, **two** USB
    ports are needed, each with an inserted USB device.
 One USB stick